dvelton/ecomode-for-code/README.md

 # EcoMode for Code 🌱

 **EcoMode for Code** is a web application that analyzes GitHub repositories to suggest energy-efficient code refactorings.
-Its mission is to help developers reduce their code’s environmental impact—lowering carbon footprint, water usage, energy consumption, and cloud costs—by surfacing actionable, eco-friendly alternatives for inefficient patterns.
+Streamline compute and code’s environmental impact—lowering carbon footprint, water usage, energy consumption, and cloud costs—by surfacing actionable, eco-friendly alternatives for inefficient patterns.

 ---